juicysteak7/ProgrammingBoardGamesInRust/README.md

 To quote Bart, Rust is all about good data design.

+This application will start the game loop of:

+    print the gameboard to the player,

+    ask the player for thier move,

+    apply move,

+    print the gameboard to the player,

+    choose a A.I. move,

+    apply move,

-This application will iteratively print the gameboard to the player, ask the player for thier move, choose a move, until there is either a checkmate, or a stalemate.
+    print the gameboard to the player,

+    until there is either a checkmate, or a stalemate.

 I want to add scalable difficulty when you are playing against the A.I.